"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Discussion

 \subsection{Threats to Validity}

-Our corpus is limited to threads explicitly mentioning ``AI slop,'' which biases toward participants who have adopted this framing.
-Reddit and Hacker News attract a particular demographic; perspectives from other communities may differ.
-Our qualitative approach captures the range of perceptions but does not quantify their prevalence.
-The codebook refinement and annotation involved AI assistance, which could introduce biases; we mitigated this through four review rounds in which the second author independently verified annotations across all 15 documents, resulting in 234 post-level revisions.
+We study naturally occurring discourse rather than elicited responses.
+Our corpus is limited to discussions explicitly mentioning ``AI slop,'' which biases toward participants who have adopted this framing.
+The exact-phrase search excludes critiques that avoid the term as well as neutral and positive accounts.
+Reddit and Hacker News attract a particular demographic.
+Perspectives from other communities may differ.
+Public posts avoid the recall and social-desirability biases of interviews and surveys, but they lack demographic detail and the chance to ask follow-up questions.
+Interviews, focus groups, or surveys could complement our findings.
+Our qualitative approach captures the range of perceptions but does not quantify their prevalence, and we do not claim that the code frequencies generalize to the developer population.
+The corpus is also a 2025 snapshot.
+AI tools and the practices around them change quickly, so specific failure modes may date even as the structural dynamics we describe persist.
+The codebook refinement and annotation involved AI assistance, which could introduce bias.
+We mitigated this by having the second author check every AI-assigned label rather than a sample.